-The school is part of the Derby City SSP (School Sports Partnership) and DCCT (Derby County Community Trust), which provides training for all staff in a range of areas.
+The school is part of the Derby City SSP (School Sports Partnership), which provides training for all staff in a range of areas.

 Any staff requiring training or support in PE can approach the PE co-ordinator, the Headteacher or the Staff Development Co-ordinator.
-The PE co-ordinator ensures that staff has the opportunity to benefit from training days and workshops provided by the sport partnership or DCCT.
+The PE co-ordinator ensures that staff has the opportunity to benefit from training days and workshops provided by the sport partnership.
 Regular staff training will be identified in the annual development plan.